 The High Desert Museum

-The High Desert Museum is nationally acclaimed for its close-up wildlife encounters, living history performances, Tribal and Western art, and cultural exhibits and special programs for all ages.
-The museum features indoor and outdoor exhibits and natural animal habitats.
-It is renowned for inspiring stewardship of High Desert cultural and natural resources.
+The High Desert Museum is nationally acclaimed for its close-up wildlife encounters, living history experiences, Tribal and Western art, cultural exhibits and special programs for all ages.
+The museum features indoor and outdoor exhibits and natural animal habitats and is renowned for inspiring stewardship of high desert cultural and natural resources.
 Nature trails meander through the museum’s 135 forested acres.

-The museum’s 1910 working sawmill and 1880 High Desert Homestead Ranch offer authentic settings for its living history performers.
+The museum’s turn of the century working sawmill and replica High Desert Homestead Ranch provide authentic settings for its living history performers.

-The High Desert Museum is just five minutes south of Bend and is open every day except Thanksgiving, Christmas and New Year’s Day.
+The High Desert Museum is just five minutes south of Bend and is open every day, except Independence Day, Thanksgiving and Christmas.
 The museum is funded by visitors, members, donors and grants.

 Address: 59800 S Hwy.
 97, Bend 97702-7963